 Most people don’t think much about the design of the pages of a book—until they try to read a badly designed book.
 Book design is a very specialized art.
 Even many graphic designers, if they don’t know books, break some of the largely unspoken rules of book design, all of which exist for good reason.
 As a professional book designer, I have worked on every kind of book imaginable.
 I know the importance of simple, clear, readable, beautiful page design and how it differs for each type of book.
 Bookstore buyers also recognize good design and know its importance for sales and a good reader experience.
 Nothing makes a book scream “self-published” like amateur design—or makes it harder to sell to bookstores.
 Your book also needs to be professionally proofread after it has been designed and laid out, so that it doesn’t go to press with embarrassing errors.

-Almost as important as the cover is the design of the pages of your book.
-I have designed the interiors of everything from books of poetry and novels to coffee-table art books, children’s literature, and technical manuals.
+Attractive, readable page design is also vitally important.
+I have designed the pages of everything from poetry and novels to coffee-table art books, children’s literature, and technical manuals.

 I will work with you to decide the best way to get your book printed.
 Print-on-demand is certainly a good option, but Amazon is not the only possibility.
 Short-run digital printers can also sometimes be a better choice.
 Depending on the book and your plans for it, a longer print run at an offset house may in fact be the most cost-effective way to go.
 In some cases, a combination of more than one of these methods will best fill an author’s needs.
 I have worked with all kinds of printing companies and can help you choose the best way (or ways) to go.
 I will also make sure that your book files are prepared to the correct specifications for your chosen supplier, whether print-on-demand or a conventional printer—or both.
 I can also upload the files and work with the printer throughout the process, including checking proofs for any potential issues.